pyscf/pyscf.github.io/source/install.rst

     $ pip install -e /home/abc/semiemprical

 * Environment variable `PYSCF_EXT_PATH`.
-You can put the location of each extended module or a file that contains these locations in this environment varialbe.
+You can put the location of each extension module or a file that contains these locations in this environment varialbe.
 PySCF library will parse the paths defined in this environment variable and load the relevent submodules.
 For example::